michaelb/sniprun/README.md

 **It is** a way to quickly run small snippets of code, on the fly, and iterate very quickly and conveniently.
 To quickly experiment with new features (not yet embbeded in classes, a whole project etc...), or to develop simple code pipelines (like a machine learning exercise) that fit in a unique file, sniprun is probably _the_ best plugin out there.

 **It isn't** a way to run a whole 50k lines, 3 languages projects.
-A one-liner `:!make run` is better suited to do this most of the time
+A one-liner `:!make run` is better suited to do this most of the time.

 ## Installation